AhmedJ8000/Strike-Ball/README.md

 - Additional levels and difficulty modes
 - Themes or skins for the paddle and background
 - Adding lock level feature to ensure the player starts from level 1
-- Redering unique colors of bricks for each level
+- Rendering unique colors of bricks for each level

 ## Acknowledgements